Lemoranto/Uncertainty_COVID_QC/README.md

 - 📁 Directory `Texts_youtube` (located in `Press_conferences`): Contains press conferences that were automatically transcribed and then manually validated.
    - 📁 Sub-directory `Original_autotranscribed`: Contains the transcriptions before review.

+### Analyses

+- 📁 The `Results` directory archives analysis results from research focusing on the interaction between feelings of uncertainty, negative sentiments, the level of evidence, and the stringency of health measures during the COVID-19 pandemic in Quebec.

+## Coming Soon

+A comprehensive database containing differentiated indices of feelings of uncertainty and negative sentiments by category (political decision-makers, public health representatives, experts, and journalists).